xluciadh/bio-volumentations/README.md

 biomedical images and their annotations.

 The library offers a wide range of efficiently implemented image transformations.
-This includes both preprocessing transformations (such as intensity normalisation, padding, and type casting) and augmentation transformations (such as affine transform, noise addition and removal, and contrast manipulation).
+This includes both preprocessing transformations (such as intensity normalisation and padding) and augmentation transformations (such as affine transform, noise addition and removal, and contrast manipulation).